 Lake Minnewanka area seasonal trail restrictions

 Lake Minnewanka is on the edge of one of three “core areas” for grizzly bears in Banff National Park.
 These core areas contain critical bear habitat, and a concentration of female grizzlies live and raise their cubs here.
 Female grizzly bears are dependent upon an important food source, buffaloberries, which grow in abundance here.
-Surprise bear encounters involving cyclists have occurred along the Minnewanka Trail.
+Surprise bear encounters involving cyclists and hikers have occurred along the Minnewanka Trail.

 Seasonal Trail Restriction: July 10 to September 15

 Lake Minnewanka seasonal trail restriction map (0.5 MB)

 Group Access legally requires people to travel in a tight group of four or more.

 Group Access applies to: Lake Minnewanka Trail (from Stewart Canyon Bridge to the East Park Boundary), Aylmer Pass Trail, Aylmer Lookout Trail

 - Hikers - All hiking parties must travel in a minimum group size of four.
 The maximum distance between two individuals must not exceed 3 metres and should be less when sight or hearing is reduced by the physical surroundings.
 The hiking party must carry bear spray with them at all times.